 (Below) A wake being held in the void deck.
+Detail from "I Paint my Singapore".
 Photo by Jimmy Yap.

 In another scene, Yip painted a wake being held in the void deck of a Housing and Development Board apartment block.
 Members of the funeral band are disembarking from the lorry that brought them to the wake.
 Nearby, a parking attendant in a straw hat is writing out a ticket.
 Around the corner, a man in grey is hurrying down the road in a desperate attempt to avoid a ticket.